lilacnight/jekyll-theme-resuchirp/_posts/2019-08-08-write-a-new-post.md

 render_with_liquid: false
 ---

-This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.
+This tutorial will guide you how to write a post in the _resuchirp_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.

 ## Naming and Path